ChilliCream/workshops/crypto/docs/docs/02-backend/03-Price Ticker/04-Nodes.md

 }
 ```

-For this we will annotate the `AssetNode` class located in the `Types` directory with the `NodeAttribute`.
+For this, we will annotate the `AssetNode` class located in the `Types` directory with the `NodeAttribute`.

 ```csharp
 [Node]